Dissing The Big Guys

 |Go ahead, make my spray!|

 I Think I Get ItThe question that almost inevitably follows is 'what I think about this or that brand', and 'why I think the industry is putting undesirable ingredients in skin care products at all'.
 Truth be told, the more I work on developing and making products with plant-based ingredients, the more I think I understand why commercial companies do as they do.

 Working with plant-based (preferrably 100% organic) products is costly.
 Choices are incredibly limited when it comes to things such as emulsifiers and preservatives.
 A healthy percentage of the ingredients are volatile and they are all demanding to work with.

-Big Targets Are Easy To HitIt would be easy to single out a succesful brand name company (or several) and trash them for 'being so callous about our health' and 'thinking only of profits'.
+Big Targets Are Easy To HitIt would be easy to single out a successful brand name company (or several) and trash them for 'being so callous about our health' and 'thinking only of profits'.
 For surely, they must all be heartless, money-grubbing, horrid creatures who kick their dogs, hate children, and care nothing at all for our planet or health.
-But that wouldn't really be fair, would it?

 Instead of dissing the big guys, I think I would rather tip my hat to the commercial cosmetics manufacturers that are making a serious effort to introduce more natural ingredients into their mass-produced creams and shampoos and exploring more non-chemical options.